23prime/aws-tfstate-manager/README.md

-# Bootstrap Terraform with AWS
+# AWS Terraform state manager

 This repository is for setting up and managing AWS resources required for Terraform state management.